 Only the channel identifier, depth and time will be decoded by the system.
-The least significant byte is transmitted first (the Intel convention).
-Not 9
+T Γhe least significant byte is transmitted first (the Intel convention).
+Not to

 The datagram must be sent on Ethernet to Processing Unit UDP2.
 For UDP port address, see PU information and status on page 104